[ PDF version ]

 Special Operations in Medical Research: in Brief

 On 9th April 1967, a week before my sixth birthday, I underwent a tonsillectomy procedure at the North Staffordshire Infirmary (now the University Hospital of North Staffordshire).
-Before 2001 I had no reason to doubt the authenticity of that procedure.1 Since that time I have had occasions to undergo several MRI scan procedures in the UK, which have now revealed evidence that this was NOT a straightforward tonsillectomy procedure – the first, a Brain MRI scan conducted at St. Thomas' Hospital, London in 2008; the second, an MRI Head scan conducted at the National Hospital for Neurology & Neurosurgery, London in 2013.
+Before 2001 I had no reason to doubt the authenticity of that procedure.1 Since the year 2001 I have had occasions to undergo several MRI scan procedures in the UK, which have now revealed evidence that this was NOT a straightforward tonsillectomy procedure – the first, a Brain MRI scan conducted at St. Thomas’ Hospital, London in 2008; the second, an MRI Head scan conducted at the National Hospital for Neurology & Neurosurgery, London in 2013.
 An image from the second scan is displayed below, and selected images from each scan are available to view as slideshows in the links below it:

 MRI Head sagittal section (detail)